 It is best to arrive one to two weeks before classes start.
 Arrive in time to attend the mandatory International Student Orientation and check-in.
 You may not arrive more than 30 days before the program start date listed on your I-20 or DS-2019.

 It is best to arrive one to two weeks before classes start.
-If you are unable to arrive at campus prior to the day classes begin, please contact the Office of International Students and your academic advisor.
-If this is a concern, please contact Emily Boerman at firstname.lastname@example.org.
+If you are unable to arrive at campus prior to the day classes begin, please contact the Office for International Students & Scholars and your academic advisor.
+If this is a concern, please contact Emily Boerman at email@example.com.
 If you arrive late, you are responsible for all missed classes and homework, along with late registration fees and add/drop fees for your classes.

 Arrive at Detroit Metropolitan Airport (http://www.metroairport.com).
 The airport is located in Romulus, Michigan, only an 18-minute car ride away from Ypsilanti and EMU.
 Shuttle, taxi, and car rentals are available at the airport.
 Taxis cost about $60 plus tip.
 We recommend you have cash on you to pay the taxi.

 Need a ride from the airport to campus?
 Eastern Michigan University has a student organization called UCF that will pick you up from the airport for a small fee.
 If you are interested please go to this link, http://ucfemu.org/airport-pickups/, and fill out the available form.

 Label all of your luggage with your home country address AND your US address.
 Various items, such as foods and medicines are not allowed in the U.S. For more information on restricted items, visit the link below: http://www.cbp.gov/xp/cgov/travel/id_visa/kbyg/prohibited_restricted.xml.

 Exchange money at the airport or before you arrive.
 We suggest you obtain $100 in US dollars and coins.
 This can be used for cab rides, bus fares, tips, food, and baggage carts.
 Exchange more if you are planning on staying in a hotel.